multani/gcp-changelog/content/google-kubernetes-engine/index.md

 Action required: If you use your own CNI plugins in your GKE cluster (such as self-managed open-source Istio), you must upgrade them to a version compatible with CNI spec v1.1.0 to prevent errors.

-### Announcement

-**Kubernetes 1.34 is now available in the Rapid channel**

-Kubernetes 1.34 is now available in the Rapid channel.
-For more information about the content of Kubernetes 1.34, read the [Kubernetes 1.34 Release Notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.34.md#changelog-since-v1330).

 ### Feature